KaVontae Turpin: Dallas Cowboys

 On July 27, 2022, Turpin signed a three-year contract with the Dallas Cowboys of the NFL.

-On August 20, 2022, in the second pre-season game played at SoFi Stadium against the Los Angeles Chargers, Turpin scored two touchdowns: the first on a 98-yard kickoff return in the first quarter and the second on an 86-yard punt return in the second quarter, thus paving the way for a 32–18 Cowboys victory.
-Turpin also added 1 rush attempt for 7 yards during the game.
+On August 20, in the second pre-season game played at SoFi Stadium against the Los Angeles Chargers, Turpin scored two touchdowns: the first on a 98-yard kickoff return in the first quarter and the second on an 86-yard punt return in the second quarter, thus paving the way for a 32–18 Cowboys victory.
+Turpin also added one rush attempt for seven yards during the game.
 Turpin was active for all 17 games during the regular season and both games during the postseason.
-He finished the regular season with 1 catch for 9 yards, 3 rush attempts for 17 yards, and 508 kick return yards as well as 303 punt return yards.
-In the postseason, Turpin added 1 catch for 8 yards, 155 kick return yards, and 7 punt return yards to those totals.
+He finished the regular season with one catch for nine yards, three rush attempts for 17 yards, and 508 kick return yards as well as 303 punt return yards.
+On December 21, Turpin was named to the Pro Bowl.
+In the postseason, Turpin added one catch for eight yards, 155 kick return yards, and seven punt return yards to those totals.

+In Week 1 of the 2023 season, Turpin scored his first NFL touchdown on a 7-yard rush in the fourth quarter against the New York Giants.
+The Cowboys won on the road 40–0.
+He scored his first receiving touchdown in Week 5 against the San Francisco 49ers.

+In Week 6 of the 2024 season against the Detroit Lions, Turpin made 4 kick returns for a career-high 194 yards.
+In Week 12, Turpin had a 99–yard kick return touchdown that helped the Cowboys defeat the Washington Commanders on the road 34–26.
+The following week against the Giants, he made his first career fumble recovery following his own fumble, forced by Art Green.

+On March 11, 2025, Turpin signed a three-year, $13.5 million contract extension with the Cowboys.
+In Week 4 against the Green Bay Packers, with a 1:45 left in the fourth quarter, Turpin made a crucial 45-yard kick return as Dallas was behind at home 30–34.
+The Cowboys scored a touchdown four plays later, bringing the game to 37–34, as it was brought into overtime and ended in a 40–40 tie.